paddyohanlon/remote-manifesto/_posts/2013-09-09-spanish-in-30-days-experiment-introduction.markdown

 “In what order should I learn the blocks?”

 ##### S for Stakes
-“How do I set up stakes to create real concequences and guarantee I follow the program?”
+“How do I set up stakes to create real consequences and guarantee I follow the program?”

 #### CaFE (noted by Tim as optional)